radanskoric/radanskoric.github.io/_posts/2025-02-05-how-to-avoid-problem-with-turbo-morphing.markdown

 ## The problem with morphing

-Turbo 8 [debuted](https://dev.37signals.com/a-happier-happy-path-in-turbo-with-morphing/) a new page refresh approach: [morphing](https://turbo.hotwired.dev/handbook/page_refreshes).
-For the rest of the article I'm going to assume you are at least familiar with it.
+Turbo 8 [debuted](https://dev.37signals.com/a-happier-happy-path-in-turbo-with-morphing/){:target="_blank"} a new page refresh approach: [morphing](https://turbo.hotwired.dev/handbook/page_refreshes){:target="_blank"}.
+For the rest of the article I'm going to assume you are familiar with it.

 Like other Rails "magic", morphing delights when it works and frustrates when it interferes.
 And its interference can be extremely annoying.